-White hat, black hat … it sounds like a line from Dr Seuss, but the term “white hat and black hat SEO” refers to different styles of Search Engine Optimisation (SEO) strategies.
+White hat, black hat … it sounds like a line from Dr Seuss, but the term “white hat and black hat SEO” refers to different methods of Search Engine Optimisation (SEO).

-And as you have probably already figured out: white hat is the “good” version, while black hat is bad – very bad and can end up doing your business considerable damage.
+And as you have probably already figured out: white hat is the “good” version, while black hat is bad – very bad and could end up doing your business considerable damage.

 When it comes to Search Engine Optimisation, you want to stay in Google’s good books.
 Why?
 Because Google is “top cat” of the search engines – so they get to set the rules.

 And this is what Google wants to achieve with these rules:

 They want to give users the best possible experience, and the information they need, so they keep coming back to Google.

 It’s important to understand this before we drill down to what white hat and black hat SEO techniques actually are.

 In the early days of the internet, marketers and website owners quickly figured out that getting backlinks was a great way to make their site look more important to Google, and therefore do better in search engine results.